Sweet, soft and very satisfying. With no added sugar those yummy no bake bites are the perfect treat without the guilt!

 Not only colourful and visually pleasing but also very healthy!
 Vitamin A in carrots helps our vision, sweetness of apple provides vitamin C and B and sharp walnuts are high in antioxidants and full of heart-healthy fats.
 Continue reading “Carrot and Apple Slaw”

 The human population is growing and with it a demand for food.
 It’s not difficult to understand that there are limitations as to the ways we use the land and how much land we are able to exploit without causing significant and unrecoverable damaging impact on the words’ climate, affecting us all.
 The sad fact is that the current structure is far from sustainable.
 I have recently watched fascinating documentary “Kiss the ground” that brilliantly explains the damaging effect of current agriculture methods.
 Yes, the issue is with the METHODS that are being used.
 Single crop fields, overuse of pesticides, damage to the soil with invasive machinery to name a few.
 I have also been surprised to discover the important relation of livestock with fertility of a farmed land for its regeneration.
-Cattle has been getting really bad reputation recently.
+Cattle has been getting really bad reputation recently due to high CO2 emissions.
 The issue however is not with the animals, but with the volume and the way they are being farmed.
 Continue reading “Whole plant diet – sustainable or not?”

 Quick, very simple, delicious!
 This rustic loaf is crunchy on the outside and soft on the inside…Just heaven!